bcrew1375/Miracle-Game-Boy/README.md

 # Miracle-Game-Boy

-A complete rewrite of a Game Boy emulator written in C using C++/Qt.
+A Game Boy emulator with a focus on code clarity and accuracy.